 Substances which are considered to be medicinal

-The list of medicinal substances shows a selection of substances which have documented effects and side effects.
-Consignments containing substances on the medicines list will be stopped by Norwegian Customs.
-Examples of such substances are melatonin, tretinoin and lidocaine.
+The list of medicinal substances shows a selection of substances that may be stopped by Norwegian Customs.
+The list is only advisory and not complete.

 Exceptions - substances which will not be stopped

 Some substances on the list of medicinal substances can be considered to be medicinal in one product, but not in another.